Kin The Know

 After a caesarean delivery, you'll usually stay in the hospital for a few days to make sure everything is healing properly.

-Ask for support where you can— getting enough rest will help you heal even faster.
+Ask for support where you can — getting enough rest will help you heal even faster.

 The kit includes our postpartum Mesh Panties, which sit above and out of the way of your incision for maximum comfort as you heal, as well as the Belly Band, which gives your abdomen the TLC it needs, targeting compression where you need it most — around your incision and separated abdominal muscles.
-The Nourishing Cream, which is formulated to promote wound recovery and reduce scarring, the Postnatal Vitamins to help support your energy levels and Peri Bottle to clean without pressure.

 It helps heal the skin, reduces the appearance of scars and firms up postpartum skin — just what you need if you're worried about your C-section scar.